Brod-Posavina County

 Brod-Posavina County (Brodsko-posavska županija) is the southern Slavonian county in Croatia.
 Its center is the city of Slavonski Brod and it spreads along the left bank of the Sava river, hence the name Posavina.
 Other notable towns include Nova Gradiška.

 Geography

 The Brod-Posavina County borders on the Sisak-Moslavina County in the west, Požega-Slavonia County in the north, Osijek-Baranja County in the northeast, and Vukovar-Syrmia County in the east.

 Administrative divisions

-Brod-Posavina County is divided into: